2022 Oklahoma gubernatorial election: Democratic primary

 Former state senator Connie Johnson was the first Democrat to enter the race, officially declaring her candidacy on July 6, 2021.
-Her platform includes expanding access to healthcare, revitalizing Oklahoma's infrastructure, pursuing criminal justice reforms like banning the death penalty, support for reproductive rights, and legalizing marijuana (marijuana is currently legal in Oklahoma for medicinal purposes, but is illegal for recreational use).
+Her platform included expanding access to healthcare, revitalizing Oklahoma's infrastructure, pursuing criminal justice reforms like banning the death penalty, support for reproductive rights, and legalizing marijuana (marijuana is currently legal in Oklahoma for medicinal purposes, but is illegal for recreational use).
 A political progressive, Johnson was the only Oklahoma superdelegate who supported Vermont Senator Bernie Sanders in the 2016 presidential primary.

 On October 7, 2021, Oklahoma State Superintendent of Public Instruction Joy Hofmeister announced her plans to switch from the Republican Party to the Democratic Party and run for governor.
 Hofmeister had first been elected as a Republican in 2014 and 2018.
-This marked the first time that a Democrat held a statewide elected position in Oklahoma since Republicans swept every statewide office in 2010.
+This marked the first time since 2011 that a Democrat held a statewide elected position in Oklahoma.
 Hofmeister had frequently clashed with Republican governor Kevin Stitt during the COVID-19 pandemic.
 In particular, she opposed the decision by the Oklahoma State Department of Education, whose members were appointed by Stitt, to forego imposing a mask mandate on schools.
-Her platform includes increasing education funding, investing in infrastructure, expanding mental health services, sentencing reform, and support for abortion rights.
+Her platform included increasing education funding, investing in infrastructure, expanding mental health services, sentencing reform, and support for abortion rights.

 Johnson was openly skeptical of Hofmeister's decision to change parties, calling it a "big hoax."
 She pointed out that Hofmeister could still switch back to the Republican Party after being elected.
 However, other Democrats in the state were more receptive, with the Oklahoma Democratic Party issuing a statement welcoming Hofmeister to the party.
 Oklahoma Democratic Party chair Alicia Andrews admitted she was suspicious at first, but after talking with Hofmeister she became convinced that Hofmeister's intentions were good.
 Hofmeister emphasized that she was not changing her political beliefs, just her party, and is considerably more moderate in comparison to Johnson.
-Andrews commented that they are "two very different candidates," and they give Democratic voters "a real choice.
+Andrews commented that they were "two very different candidates," and they gave Democratic voters "a real choice.
 If you don’t have a super progressive bent and maybe Connie scares you because she is so progressive, you have Joy.
 If Joy is too moderate, you have Connie."